guardtime/libksi/doc/tutorial/t1_signing.md

 ----------

 At this point we should have all we need to sign document (actually only the hash value of it).
-To do so, we need to call #KSI_createSignaure.
+To do so, we need to call #KSI_createSignature.

     KSI_Signature *sig = NULL;
     KSI_createSignature(ksi, hsh, &sig);